-As a senior staff member at a venue, your role includes guiding and supporting other staff to build respectful relationships with patrons and to look out for their wellbeing.
+As a hotel or club staff member working on the floor and in senior management in a venue, your role includes guiding and supporting other staff to build respectful relationships with patrons and to look out for their wellbeing.

 You are also responsible for managing difficult situations between patrons and staff, and making sure that issues are resolved peacefully.